I am sure we can all agree, Summer 2020 is not what we expected, well none of 2020 has been!

 I for one have increased my coping skills, my work from home skills, and my find “free virtual summer camps for my kids” skills!

 I have been scouring the web for fun, free activities to keep my kids engaged and stretching their imaginations and creativity, and keep them off Roblox and Fortnite!
-Is it too much to ask to find things to do all of that and allow me the time to work from home at the same time?
+Is it too much to ask to find things to do all of that and allow this single mom the time to work from home at the same time?

 It sometimes seems it is, but some of the biggest companies that you would never expect have actually put together great free virtual summer camp programs to help keep your kids busy.
 This is especially helpful for your single working from home mama’s like me!